 Wow, were they impressive!
 Passionate.
 Energetic.
 Wicked smart.
 They didn't have the patience or time for bureaucracy.
 They were everything I wanted to be.

 Third, the role had real impact.

-These people were clearly empowered, given enormous responsibilities and challenged every day.
+These people were clearly empowered, given enormous responsibilities, and challenged every day.
 Depth mattered here, not breadth.
-I was told by two different people, that my decisions would probably lead to the factory shutting down at least once in the first year.
+I was told by two different people that my decisions could lead to the Apple factory shutting down at least once in the first year.
 That type of responsibility simultaneously scared the hell out of me and inspired me.
 Plus, clearly, supply chain management mattered here.
 One of the reasons why Apple had almost gone bankrupt was due to poor inventory planning.
 I could have a real impact here.

 The summer before I started at Apple, I spent 3 months backpacking Europe